-This is a vegan and vegetarian fine dining restaurant.
+This is a vegan and vegetarian fine-dining restaurant.
 I had the most delicious and savoury fried vegan sushi here.
 With a glass of local red wine.
-Go fo a special night.
-However, the prices are really cheap for such a high quality food.
+Go for a special night.
+However, the prices are really cheap for such high-quality food.

 Located: Legerova 1832/40, 120 00 Nové Město, Czechia

 This was newly opened when I visited Prague.
-Its a relaxed restaurant and café with a cute outdoor seating and nice interior with loads of fashion magazines (of course I loved it!).
-They serve a menu with a few vegan items on it and they also have a selections of various lattes (turmeric, matcha, beetroot and so forth).
-The best thing though is the avocado toast, they serve it with mushrooms (I love that and always order mushrooms on the side) and its enormous!
+It’s a relaxed restaurant and café with cute outdoor seating and a nice interior with loads of fashion magazines (of course I loved it!).
+They serve a menu with a few vegan items on it and they also have a selection of various lattes (turmeric, matcha, beetroot and so forth).
+The best thing though is the avocado toast, they serve it with mushrooms (I love that and always order mushrooms on the side) and it’s enormous!
 I don’t have a photo of it because I was starving.

 Located: Michalská 20, 110 00 Staré Město, Czechia

-Vegetarian an vegan restaurant with outdoor seating.
-The menu varies, from including Mexican style food to Italian style dishes.
+Vegetarian and vegan restaurant with outdoor seating.
+The menu varies, from Mexican-style food to Italian-style dishes.
 I had the risotto with mushrooms and tempeh.
 The portions are huge!
 The food is hearty and delicious.

 Located: Hellichova 397/14, 118 00 Malá Strana, Czechia

-We din’t have a booking, and we though that we didn’t need it on a Sunday at a quite obscure time, however, I would recommend having one here.
-We eventually managed to get a table and I had the best spinach salad I’ve ever had, pure perfection (I love salads).
+I didn’t have a booking, and I thought that I didn’t need it on a Sunday at quite an obscure time, however, I would recommend having one here.
+I eventually managed to get a table and I had the best spinach salad I’ve ever had, pure perfection (I love salads).

 Located: Boršov 280/2, 110 00 Staré Město, Czechia